marklogic-community/pipes/_pages/how-custom-blocks.md

 // Optional function named <executionMethod>InputAsList.
 // If not present: false.
 // Return true if you want to get the inputs as a list (executeMethod(propertiesAnmdWidgets,inputsAsLost)
-// Return false if you want the inputs as a argument: (executeMethod(propertiesAnmdWidgets,input1,input2,input3)
+// Return false if you want the inputs as args: (executeMethod(propertiesAnmdWidgets,inp1,inp2,inp3)
 //
 function executeObjectBlockInputAsList() {
   return true;